hua-lab/cttdocker/README.md

          git clone https://github.com/hua-lab/cttdocker.git

+2. Make one perl dependency file, pfam_scan.pl, executable.
+Under directory ./cttdocker/dependencies do

+         chmod +x ./pfam_scan.pl

-2. Organize genomes you want to annotate
+3. Organize genomes you want to annotate

-   1.1.
+   3.1.
 Collect genome and prior whole genome annotation (gff3 and protein sequence) databases and save them under "species_databases".
 You may collect these databases for as many genomes as you want if your space is allowed.

-   1.2.
+   3.2.
 Create a tab file, termed "organismal_genome_gff3_proteome_files.tab" to organize the genomes you want to annotate.
 On each new line, list the genome file name (ended with *.fa), gff3 file name (ended with *.gene.gff3), and protein annotation file name (ended with *.protein.fa).
 The files should be separated with "tab" but not space characters.
 You may use vim editor to create this file under the directory of "species_databases".

-   1.3.
+   3.3.
 Make both genome and proteome blast databases.
 This step requires you to install an NCBI-blast+ package (https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastDocs&DOC_TYPE=Download).

 For each genome file, do